EricZinda/Perplexity/Backlog.md

             - i.e. solution handlers should fail if the solution could never work in the solution group handler
         - Handling groups of things that can be "anded" goes beyond "want", look for other code with this problem
         - Write up how "and" works for solution group handlers
-        - order tomato soup --> sorry you can't order that here

         - Make sure other constructions like "I ordered one steak" also work
             - Literally go through each solution group handler from top to bottom and see if we are handling combination variables properly